This post may contain affiliate links.

 And that is okay, because groceries now stock frozen, cubed butternut squash.
 While I prefer the fresh, there is nothing better than this convenience food.
 It has saved me lately in a big way!

-I make chili every Sunday during the cold months, so there are certainly plenty more where this chili came from.
-Sweet Potato Chili in the crock pot, Simple Turkey Chili, Beer Brisket Chili--I can't get enough.
+I make some sort of soup or chili recipe almost every Sunday during the cold months, so there are certainly plenty more where this chili came from.
+Crockpot Sweet Potato Chili, Simple Turkey Chili, Slow Cooker Beef Brisket Chili, Slow Cooker Chili Recipe (No Beans)–I can’t get enough.

 - The cinnamon, and just a touch of it, brings on a new layer to the chili.
 I am from Cincinnati and our local chilis often include it so it is a taste of home to me.

-- Over medium high heat, sauté the onions and peppers until the onions start to become translucent. (step 1)
+Step 2: Sauté the onions and peppers until the onions start to become translucent.

-- Lower the heat to medium and add in the butternut squash and beans and .
-Start low on the broth if you like a thick chili.
-I sometimes only put ½ cup, other times none at all.
-Stir everything to combine. (steps 2-5)
+Step 3: Lower the heat to medium and add in the butternut squash and beans and remaining ingredients.
+Stir everything to combine.
+(Tip: Start light on the broth if you like a thick chili.
+I sometimes only put 1/2 cup broth, other times none at all.)

-- Cover the chili and heat for about 20 minutes, stirring occasionally until the butternut squash is softened.
+Step 4: Cover the chili and heat for about 20 minutes, stirring occasionally until the butternut squash is softened.
 Simmer until ready to serve.
 You can add extra broth to thin it out if desired.
+Serve with your favorite toppings: cheddar cheese, sour cream, cilantro, crushed Fritos or tortilla chips and more!

 - You can add meat to this butternut squash chili.
 I sometimes will brown a pound of turkey or beef and then stir it in at the end.
 When doing so I often will add an extra can of tomato sauce into the mix.